Slackadays/Chata/libchata/README.md

 Chatassembler can only generate RISC-V machine code.
 It can't make ELF or other executable files.

-In other words, Chatassembler replaces and _only_ replaces what you would otherwise do with `as foo.s && objcopy -O binary a.out`.
+In other words, Chatassembler replaces what you would otherwise do with `as foo.s && objcopy -O binary a.out`.

 ### Directive support